Information technology (IT) threat preparation for tourism and hospitality businesses

 - Control access to your computer system by

 - limiting who has access (i.e. restricting administrator privileges)

 - closing accounts when staff leave.

 - Plan how to recover from an incident.

 - Conduct regular training with staff and update your plan.

 Use the tourism business health check to identify support and resources that will help improve your business planning and resilience.

-Respond during an information technology (IT) threat
+Respond during an IT threat

-If a cyber attack does happen, responding quickly can help you get back to business sooner.
+If a cyber-attack does happen, responding quickly can help you get back to business sooner.